Reactvts/BizHawk/README.md

 **Below you will find the Bizhawk Readme since most of the content is the same**

-## Reactvts BETA V0.5
+## Reactvts BETA V0.7

 ### Current Available Acivitiy

-#### Video Armageddon V0.5
+#### Video Armageddon '89 V1.0.0

-Race with up to 2 friends in Mario 3 points race inspired by the movie "The Wizard"
+Race with up 89 players in Mario 3 points race inspired by the movie "The Wizard"

 **Host**
 Start a room by going to https://reactvts.com/video-armageddon/